Get started by: Getting a domain → | Creating a website →

-When you're building your business website, the domain name you choose is one of the first things you need to do.
-Top-level domains (TLDs) are a critical part of this process.
-What are top-level domains?
-They're the letters that come after the dot in a web address, which traditionally have been .com, .org, or .net.
+When you're building your business website, choosing a domain name is one of the first things you need to prioritize.
+Top-level domains (TLDs) and choosing the right one, are a critical part of this process.

+As more websites are created and competition for domain names grows, new top level domains have been introduced to give businesses more choice.
 New top-level domains offer more personalized and industry-specific options that can help your business stand out in a crowded online world.
 For example, a tech company might opt for a .tech domain, while a photographer might choose .photography.

 The evolution of new top-level domains